cybernuki/cybernuki/README.md

 ### Hi there 👋

-I'm Jhonatan a Software Engineer who love make incredible things with programming.
+I'm Jhonatan a Software Engineer who loves making incredible things with programming.

 <!--